 - Music from bars, restaurants, clubs

-- Noisy equipment in commercial or industrial premises e.g. air conditioning units
+- Noisy equipment in commercial or industrial premises e.g. extraction flues

 - Construction and demolition sites.